satyamedh/CStar/README.md

 Thank you for attending my ted talk.

 ## what's next?
-I shall get this to run on an esp32 for an upcoming competition
+~~I shall get this to run on an esp32 for an upcoming competition~~

+That...
+Never happened :')